Atal Tunnel ,Rohtang – Longest Traffic Tunnel of the world at 10,000 feet

-- There would be escape tunnels after every 500 m with a vehicle speed permitted to 80km/hr and around 3,000 vehicles can run at once on voth lanes of the tunnel
+- There are escape tunnels after every 500 metres with a vehicle speed permitted to 80km/hr and around 3,000 vehicles can run at once on both the lanes of the tunnel.

 - Rowa flyer technology , which allows the engineers to work at inverted levels .
 This is also the first tunnel to deploy such technology.

 - Paretkar ji (Satish Paretkar, Director of Hydro & Underground business unit at Afcons ) mentioned the toughest job to execute was 410 metres long Seri Nalla (a brook) ,which was emitting over 125 litres of water per second .It took them more than 3 years to drill those 410 metres

 - Telephone facility at every 150 m , fire hydrants at every 60 m ,emergency exit at every 500 m

 - There is also air quality monitoring system after 1 km and a turning cavern at every 2.2 km .